 This post is part one of four in a mini series on Philadelphia.
 I made a quick trip this weekend with my friends Chris and Andrew.
-(Yes, the hungry trio strikes again!)
-I have never had the opportunity to explore Philadelphia before.
-When I tell people I have never been to Philly, they are normally shocked since I am from PA.
-However, I am from New Castle (about 50 miles NW of Pittsburgh).
-I am way closer to Philly living in DC than I ever was growing up in PA.
+(Yes, the hungry trio strikes again).
+I have never had the opportunity to explore Philadelphia before, but my friends are rather familiar with the city having both grown up in the area.

 When Chris asked me what I’d like to see in Philly, my first response was Reading Terminal Market.
-I found this in all the lists of ‘things to do in Philly’ online, and it looked like an excellent foodie adventure.
+What food lover wouldn’t want to step foot in this paradise?
 Conveniently, our hotel was right beside the market, so we ended up going twice.
 In fact, it was our first stop in the city after parking the car, since we were very hungry for lunch.

 Before we could possibly make a decision on where to eat, we had to make a full lap around the market.
-That was easier said than done.
-It was difficult to both look around at the restaurants and watch where we were going.
-The place was packed.
-I should not have been surprised though.
-It was Friday at lunchtime in an indoor market in a major city.
-I just was not prepared for the chaos and the amount of people.
-It made me feel very anxious, but I took some deep breaths and pushed through.
+Easier said than done.
+It was difficult to both look around at the restaurants and watch where we were going given the amount of people packed into the market.
+I should have expected the market to be this busy on a Friday at lunch, but that many people just made me feel anxious.

-After taking a full lap, I decided I wanted to get something from the restaurant selling roast pork and roast beef sandwiches.
+After taking a full lap, I decided I wanted to get something DiNic’s which is known for roast pork and roast beef.
 I went with the roast pork sandwich with provolone and broccoli rabe.
-Of course, we both couldn’t go to the same restaurant because we wanted a wider taste, so Chris got a pastrami sandwich from a deli.
+Chris settled on a pastrami sandwich from Hershel’s East Side Deli.

-I took a bite of Chris’s sandwich (as I always do).
-It was fantastic.
-I really do not like sauerkraut, but on this sandwich I really didn’t mind it.
+I took a bite of Chris’s sandwich, and to my surprise, my taste buds were thoroughly satisfied. really do not care for sauerkraut, but it was perfect on this sandwich.
 It wasn’t the main taste of the sandwich and actually blended well with the other flavors.
 The pastrami was a high quality meat, and the Russian dressing tasted great.
-Chris was definitely pleased with his sandwich.

 As for my meal, I haven’t had such a good sandwich in a long time.
-This sandwich had everything that makes sandwiches great.
-It started with amazing bread, which I think we all know can make or break a sandwich.
-It was soft and delicious but also thick enough to soak up all the juices released from the meat and veggies.
+This sandwich had everything you could want.
+It started with amazing bread, soft and delicious but also thick enough to soak up all the juices released from the meat and veggies.
 The meat itself was divine.
 It was perfectly roasted, well-seasoned, and sliced beautifully.
-The broccoli rabe not only added a nice crunch and texture to the sandwich but a welcome bitter flavor (which was well-balanced with the other flavors).
+The broccoli rabe not only added a nice crunch and texture to the sandwich but a welcome bitter flavor, which was well-balanced with the other flavors.

 We enjoyed our sandwiches, devouring them.
 I would say we were pleased with our choices.
 I knew I was not done with this market though.
 When we were talking around, I saw a bunch of little shops I wanted to check out before we left the city, but that would have to wait for the next day.

-After we ate lunch, we grabbed some coffee at this adorable coffee stand in the market.
-That was some of the best iced coffee I have ever had.
+After we ate lunch, we grabbed some coffee from Old City Coffee.
+They served us some of the best iced coffee I have ever had.
 It wasn’t too strong or too bitter, and I would say it is best sipped black without anything added.
 We also grabbed a couple cookies from a stand located near the coffee stand.
-We both mentioned how these cookies looked really good when we first took our walk through.
 I got oatmeal raisin, and Chris got white chocolate macadamia nut.
 Oatmeal raisin are my favorite cookies, always have been.
 This one did not disappoint me.
-Chris’s cookie was also delicious, with a crisp buttery crust.
+Chris’s cookie was also delicious, with a crisp buttery edge.

 On Saturday, we stopped by the market again for breakfast.
-It was recommended that we check out the Amish donuts.
-Awesome recommendation!
+It was recommended that we check out the Amish donuts at Beiler’s Bakery.
+Awesome recommendation.
 This was the best donut I have had in such a long time.
-In my experience, you can never go wrong with Amish donuts.
-The flavors and textures just cannot be beat.
 Andrew (who was with us this time) got an apple harvest (apple filling with vanilla glaze on top).
 Chris got caramel apple (apple filling with caramel glaze on top).
 I got pumpkin creme (pumpkin creme stuffed inside and on top).
 What I liked about this donut the most was that it actually tasted like pumpkin.
 I could tell that the filling actually contained pumpkin, not just pumpkin spices.
 It tasted like pumpkin pie stuffed into a fluffy fried dough.
-Oh, and of course we got iced coffee again from the same stand!
+Oh, and of course we got iced coffee again from the Old City Coffee.
 I wish I could drink this coffee everyday.
-The coffee prices were totally reasonable.
+The price of the coffee was reasonable, too.

 After coffee and donuts, we walked around the market.
 I was looking for some gifts for family and a few treats for myself.
 My favorite stand had to be this Kauffman’s Lancaster Country Produce.
 This is an Amish shop that sold everything from fruits to flavored popcorn to jellies to handmade candles.
 I may have gone a little overboard with my jelly purchase, but can you really ever have too much jelly?

 Reading Terminal Market one of the coolest indoor markets I have been to, ranking up there with the indoor markets I visited in South America (Ecuador and Argentina).
 I have never seen an indoor market with so many eateries inside (and with such variety of cuisines).
 Most of the other markets I have been in have primarily been like farmers markets with fresh produce, meat, cheese.
 Reading Terminal Market has all that plus so much more.
 Part of me wishes I lived nearby this market, and the other part of me is glad I don’t because I’d eat there way too much.